IDHEAP-UnitePolsoc/coffeeread/README.md

 Oct 13: Przeworski, Adam.
 (2020).
 What Have I Learned from Marx and What Still Stands?
 Politics & Society.

+Oct 20: Haselswerdt, J. (2020).
+Social Welfare Attitudes and Immigrants as a Target Population: Experimental Evidence.
+Perspectives on Politics, 1-18.

 TBD: Achen, C. H. (2005).
 Let’s put garbage-can regressions and garbage-can probits where they belong.
 Conflict Management and Peace Science, 22(4):327–339.